Clan Amir 03-08

 During the school holidays in June, 2005 Full Lieutenant Gordon Mannheim and Full Lieutenant Angelson are posted to the Royal Rescue Service, the Fishers, as observers so they can gain some knowledge of how the Fishers operate.
 They’re posted to D Company of the Gophers, the 2nd Fishers, and are assigned to 6th Platoon.
 D Company is based, and operates, in northern Berant where they cover the top quarter of the country up to the Sharten Mountains.
-On the first day Gerry and Angie are shown all of the equipment, and they ask a lot of questions about the capabilities of all the medical equipment.
-The platoon commander, Junior Lieutenant Peters, is surprised at Gerry’s age, and is further surprised to learn both are qualified doctors.
+On the first day Gerry and Angie are shown all of the equipment, and they ask a lot of questions about the capabilities of all of the medical gear they use.
+The platoon commander, Junior Lieutenant Peters, is surprised at Gerry’s age, and he’s further surprised to learn both of them are qualified doctors.

 The radio operator is signalling for attention.
 Gerry goes over to him, the operator says, “Sir, I’ve spoken to command, and they can’t organise any helicopters until after the Captain gets here in about an hour.”